How to Read an Internet Speed Test & Understand Your Results

 Experience the Shentel Difference

 Internet speed tests offer valuable insights into your Internet connection's performance.
-By understanding how to interpret the results, you can determine if your current speeds meet your needs and take the necessary steps to optimize your online experience.
+By understanding how to interpret the results, you can determine if your current bandwidth meets your needs and take the necessary steps to optimize your internet speed.

 At Shentel, we've got you covered for all your Internet, television, and phone needs.
 Our easy-to-use mobile app, comprehensive services, and dedicated team are ready to assist you, making staying connected easier than ever before.
 Experience a more reliable, convenient, and efficient Internet journey — contact Shentel today!